Neuroimmunology-UiO/gather/README.md

 ```
 ### Conda-Based Installation (Alternative to Singularity)

-If you prefer a local development environment or wish to integrate GATHeR into an existing Conda workflow, you can install it via Conda using [Bioconda](https://bioconda.github.io/).
-This method is platform-independent and works well for users running Linux or macOS with Conda installed.

-We recommend creating a dedicated environment for GATHeR:
+If you prefer a local development environment or wish to integrate **GATHeR** into an existing Conda workflow, you can install it via Conda.
+We recommend creating a dedicated environment to avoid dependency conflicts.

 ```bash
 conda create --name gather-env python=3.8